laszukdawid/ChronMe/README.md

 I suggest that you add these to your environment setting so that they're always there and you don't have to check/update each time.
 In my case, since I run Ubuntu, I've added these to the end of `~/.bashrc` file.

 ## Installation
-First of all, once you checked out this package, make sure that you have all the depenedncies installed.
-Go to the root

 Given that we need to add some dependnecies to the Lambda we will have to install these locally and then zip them.
 You'll see that there will be `dependencies` directory.
 It's created by `scripts/lambda_deploy.sh`.
 Do not delete it.

 Add the `aw-exist-sync.sh` to the cron.
 To do so I'd suggest opening cron editor with
 ```sh